 Either allow the user to make up a PIN when they register or, if one is supplied to them, allow them to change it at any time or at least the first time they use the device or service.

 Provide an alternative access method

-Consider providing an alternative access security mechanism such as biometric identification for users who find PINs difficult to remember.
+Consider providing an alternative access security mechanism such as biometric identification for users who find PIN numbers difficult to remember.

 How you could check for this: